Right now, there are over 23 million professional web designers in the USA alone.

 Sure, you could read one of these articles every year but if you want to stay ahead of the curve it pays to know which of these options really converts on your website and which ones are just popular.

 To do this, you’ll either have to pay a web designer every year who knows what’s hot in your niche, or you can use your own expertise.

-Picking a website builder that allows you to customize your design in a way that really converts is a simple and effective way for you to cut out the middleman.
+Picking a website maker that allows you to customize your design in a way that really converts is a simple and effective way for you to cut out the middleman.

 Plenty of platforms feature AI heatmap technology which can show you in an instant the elements that your users love and the ones that are out of style.

 Whichever approach you take, remember that the best way to find out if your website is leading the pack or just following the crowd is to keep testing, and keep optimizing.